 Question Group 1 Group 2 Group 3 environments.
 That can be adapted to the entire farm's system.
 Should be utilized for all uses, but some can be established for very specific uses.
 Environmental: places or communities where they require or have water shortages.
 Social and economic: poor people, farmers and people with responsibilities can maintain the established systems in good conditions.
 In the upper basin it would be very useful to install demonstrative systems of multiprocess reservoirs to help improve the availability of water for the households and agricultural activities.
 In the urban area (middle basin) we can install demonstrative systems for water harvesting, for car washing and agricultural activities.
 If systems for domestic use are installed, provide exchange of experience, dictated or guided by the beneficiaries.
-Question 4 c) What is the best way to promote the participation of women in this program? groups of women to learn better. • Training is the best for women • Home garden. work as a family, trainings to learn how to cultivate.
-To train them integrally, to raise awareness in the execution of the project d) What is the best way to get them together for Most convenient places, most convenient dates (weekend or weekday) Meet in "Santa Fe" on Sundays at 8:00 a.m.
-Announce one week before the meeting.
-Meet in the community house, cooperative, fair grounds or court.
+Question 4 c) What is the best way to promote the participation of women in this program?
+In trainings amongst the best or form groups of women to learn better.
+Training is the best for women Home garden. • Meetings to explain, organize in groups, work as a family, trainings to learn how to cultivate. • To train them integrally, to raise awareness in the execution of the project d) What is the best way to get them together for Most convenient places, most convenient dates (weekend or weekday) Meet in "Santa Fe" on Sundays at 8:00 a.m.
+Announce one week before the meeting. • Meet in the community house, cooperative, fair grounds or court.

-Question Group 1 Group 2 Group 3 quarterly accountability meetings (most convenient place - most accessible for everyone - most convenient date - weekends or weekday) 6 On weekends would be convenient, like on a Saturday or Sunday.
+Question Group 1 Group 2 Group 3 quarterly accountability meetings (most convenient place - most accessible for everyone - most convenient date - weekends or weekday) Send out a message but everyone doesn't have a radio, best to visit Veraguas Most convenient in "Santa Fe".
+Weekend (Saturday).
+On weekends would be convenient, like on a Saturday or Sunday.
 Communicate in advance via radio messages or direct written notes.